slackapi/bolt-js/docs/content/tutorials/ai-assistant.md

 ### ThreadContextStore {#thread-context-store}

-In this sample app, we've opted to rely on the thread context information provided by the `assistant_thread_started` and `assistant_thread_context_changed` events, however, it's important to know that the `message.im` event does not provide this information.
+In this sample app, we've opted to rely on the thread context information provided by the `assistant_thread_started` and `assistant_thread_context_changed` events; however, it's important to know that the `message.im` event does not provide this information.
 You may therefore opt to use a custom `ThreadContextStore`, as shown in the comments of `app.js`:

 ```js
     threadContextStore: {